 Sega Master System

-After the relative failures of the Sega SG1000 and mark II consoles, Sega launched their Mark III console, which also could not put a dent in Nintendo’s market share in either its native country or the US, largely due to third party games developers not being allowed to produce games for other companies if they had a license from Nintendo, so Sega looked to a third territory, where there was little or no competition from its rival.
+After the relative failures of the Sega SG1000 and Mark II consoles against the might of the Nintendo Famicom, Sega launched their Mark III machine, which maintained backwards compatibility with the previous generations, while adding more technical capabilities to match the Nintendo console, this was further enhanced by an FM sound module add on.
+Sadly for Sega, this machine did not put a dent in Nintendo’s market share in Japan, largely due to third party games developers not being allowed to produce games for other companies if they had a license from Nintendo,

 * CPU: 8-bit Zilog Z80A

 This exhibit has a reference ID of CH4034.
 Please quote this reference ID in any communication with the Centre for Computing History.

 Click on the Image(s) For Detail